 Part 3: Exercising and Taxes

-Up to this point we have covered Stock Option Basics and Stock Option Economics.
-Now that we understand how stock options work, let’s get into the tax implications you will need to consider if you decide to exercise your options.
+We have covered Stock Option Basics and Stock Option Economics for startup employees to help them understand their equity.
+Now, let’s explore the tax implications you will need to consider if you decide to exercise your options.